adornodev/ForumTibiaBRScraper/README.md

 Summary
 ---

-The project's goal is to perform an analysis of posts made in [TibiaBR forum] [1].
+The project's goal is to perform an analysis of posts made in [TibiaBR forum][1].
-In order to accomplish this it was developed a robot that, through GET requests, extracts the page content using XPaths to read the tags of the HTML pages.
+In order to accomplish that it was developed a robot that, through GET requests, extracts the page content using XPaths to read the tags of the HTML pages.

 Features